opencybersecurityalliance/stix-shifter/OVERVIEW.md

 ### Save the STIX results to a file

-You can add the `--file` option with a filename at the end of your CLI command to save the STIX results to a file (default is to print all output to the screen).
+You can redirect the output of your CLI command to a file to save the STIX results.

-`stix-shifter execute <TRANSMISSION MODULE NAME> <TRANSLATION MODULE NAME> '<STIX IDENTITY OBJECT>' '<CONNECTION OBJECT>' '<CONFIGURATION OBJECT>' '<STIX PATTERN>' --file results.json`
+`stix-shifter execute <TRANSMISSION MODULE NAME> <TRANSLATION MODULE NAME> '<STIX IDENTITY OBJECT>' '<CONNECTION OBJECT>' '<CONFIGURATION OBJECT>' '<STIX PATTERN>' > results.json`

 ## Modules